Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Post-Second Temple & Arab Periods

 In post-biblical times, the forests of Lebanon continued to be exploited by the Phoenician cities in whose territories they stood for the benefit of the Hellenistic and Roman rulers.
-In the seventh century (the Byzantine period) the mountaineers of the region adopted the theological views of the emperor Heraclius, becoming Monotheletes; the followers of this sect were called Maronites after their patriarch John Maron.
+In the seventh century (the Byzantine period), the mountaineers of the region adopted the theological views of the emperor Heraclius, becoming Monothelites; the followers of this sect were called Maronites after their patriarch John Maron.
 They maintained their religion throughout the Arab domination.

-Following the establishment of Greater Lebanon by the French colonial power in 1920 and the independence of the Lebanese Republic in the mid-1940s, the Jews residing in that country – who were one of its 17 formally recognized religious sects – were considered to be, and regarded themselves as, an integral part of its multiethnic social fabric.
-Like Lebanon’s other communities, Jews served in the public administration, including the security forces (see below).
+In 1923, the number of Jews in Lebanon was estimated at 3,300, and the 1932 population census registered 3,588 Jews, of whom 3,060 lived in Beirut and the rest in Sidon and Tripoli.
+By 1939, the number of Jews in Lebanon increased to about 6,000–7,000, and the 1944 census registered 6,261.
+The Jews were one of 17 formally recognized religious sects and considered an integral part of Lebanon’s multiethnic social fabric, and regarded themselves as such.
+Like Lebanon’s other communities, Jews served in the public administration, including the security forces.
 But they never had their own representative in the Lebanese parliament (there was one member of parliament allocated to Lebanon’s minorities, but he was generally a member of one of the smaller Christian communities).
 However, the legal, religious, and economic freedoms enjoyed by Lebanon’s Jews, which were unparalleled in the Arab Middle East, were affected by the rising tensions in Palestine and, from 1948, by the Arab-Israeli conflict.

-In 1923, the number of Jews in Lebanon was estimated at 3,300, and the 1932 population census – the last comprehensive census held in Lebanon – registered 3,588 Jews, of whom 3,060 lived in Beirut and the rest in Sidon and Tripoli.
-By 1939, the number of Jews in Lebanon increased to about 6,000–7,000, and the 1944 census registered 6,261.
-In the wake of World War II, several institutional reforms were introduced in the Jewish community in Beirut, and a 15-member elected community council (the Community Council of Beirut), headed by a president, was set up.
-This body was recognized by the Lebanese government, as well as by the smaller Jewish communities in Sidon and Tripoli.
+In the wake of World War II, several institutional reforms were introduced in the Jewish community in Beirut, including the establishment of a 15-member elected community council (the Community Council of Beirut), headed by a president.
+This body was recognized by the Lebanese government and by the smaller Jewish communities in Sidon and Tripoli.

 The New York Times reported on May 26, 1948, that Lebanese police killed four people who were involved in a demonstration by Shiite Muslims against Lebanese Jews in the village of Teybe.
 “A Lebanese government spokesperson said the Palestine war did not alter the status of Lebanese Jews and that they were entitled to the same protection as anyone else in this country.”